What is it?

 The production of holographic foils relies on the generation of 3D nanostructures on the foil surface.
-Transfer of the foil onto the product or document is then either performed by sticking or hot stamping.
+Transfer of the foil onto the product or document is then performed by either sticking or hot stamping.

 What do we think about this technology?

 Like holograms, holographic foils are also available for counterfeiters at very low cost.
 Therefore, holographic foil is not very secure.
 Moreover, it requires lamination of your packaging and therefore adds substantial cost.
 It also makes variable printing more challenging compared to a standard varnish finishing, since it is more challenging to define varnish-free areas with laminates.